Variational Principles in Fang Uniform Spaces: Countable maximal statements

-{\bf (B)} This principle, including (EVP) (see below) found some useful applications to convex and nonconvex analysis (cf. the above references).
+{\bf (B)} This principle, including (EVP) (see below) found some useful applications to convex and nonconvex analysis.
 For this reason, it was the subject of many extensions; see, e.g., Kang and Park \cite{kang-park-1990}.
-The obtained results are interesting from a technical viewpoint.
-However, we must emphasize that, whenever a maximality principle of this type is to be applied, a substitution of it by the Brezis-Browder's (BB) is always possible.
-This raises the question of to what extent are these enlargements of Proposition \ref{p2} effective.
-As it will be shown in Section 4, the answer is negative.
-For the moment, we note that, a way of obtaining structural extensions from BB is by "splitting" the key condition (b02) as \bit \item[(b04)] ($\forall (x_n)\incl M$) ascending $\impl$ Cauchy $\impl$ convergent $\impl$ bounded above. \eit This will necessitate some conventions and auxiliary facts.
+However, we must emphasize that, whenever a maximal principle of this type is to be applied, a substitution of it by the Brezis-Browder's (BB) is always possible.
+This raises the question of to what extent are these enlargements of BB effective.
+Before giving a complete (negative) answer to this, we note that a way of obtaining structural extensions from BB is by "splitting" the key condition (b02) as \bit \item[(b04)] ($\forall (x_n)\incl M$) ascending $\impl$ Cauchy $\impl$ convergent $\impl$ bounded above. \eit This will necessitate some conventions and auxiliary facts.
 Let $\cals(M,\le)$ stand for the class of all ascending sequences in $M$.
 By a (sequential) {\it convergence structure} on $(M,\le)$ we mean, as in Kasahara \cite{kasahara-1976}, any part $\calc$ of $\cals(M,\le)\times M$ with \bit \item[(b05)] $x_n=x, \forall n\in N \limpl ((x_n);x)\in \calc$ \item[(b06)] \mbox{ $((x_n);x)\in \calc \limpl ((y_n);x)\in \calc$, for each subsequence $(y_n)$ of $(x_n)$. } \eit In this case, $((x_n);x)\in \calc$ writes $x_n \Ctends x$; and reads: $x$ is the {\it $\calc$-limit} of $(x_n)$.
 When such elements exist, we say that $(x_n)$ is $\calc$-{\it convergent}; the class of all these will be denoted $\cals_\calc(M,\le)$.
-Further, by a (sequential) {\it Cauchy structure} on $(M,\le)$ we shall mean any part $\calh$ of $\cals(M,\le)$ with \bit \item[(b07)] $x_n=x, \forall n\in N \limpl (x_n)\in \calh$ \item[(b08)] $(x_n)\in \calh \limpl (y_n)\in \calh$, for each subsequence $(y_n)$ of $(x_n)$. \eit Each element of $\calh$ will be referred to as a {\it $\calh$-Cauchy} sequence.
+Further, by a (sequential) {\it Cauchy structure} on $(M,\le)$ we mean any part $\calh$ of $\cals(M,\le)$ with \bit \item[(b07)] $x_n=x, \forall n\in N \limpl (x_n)\in \calh$ \item[(b08)] $(x_n)\in \calh \limpl (y_n)\in \calh$, for each subsequence $(y_n)$ of $(x_n)$. \eit Each element of $\calh$ will be referred to as a {\it $\calh$-Cauchy} sequence.
 [For example, a good choice is $\calh=\cals_\calc(M,\le)$; but this is not the only possible one].
-Suppose that we introduced such a couple $(\calc,\calh)$; referred to as a {\it conv-Cauchy structure}.
-Roughly speaking, the objective to be attained is a realization of (b04).
-To this end, the following conditions will be considered \bit \item[(b09)] $\calh$ is $(\le)$-regular: each ascending sequence in $M$ is $\calh$-Cauchy \item[(b10)] $(\calc,\calh)$ is (sequentially) $(\le)$-complete:\\ each ascending $\calh$-Cauchy sequence in $M$ is $\calc$-convergent \item[(b11)] $(\le)$ is $\calc$-selfclosed: the $\calc$-limit of each ascending $\calc$-convergent sequence in $M$ is an upper bound of it. \eit The following structural version of Proposition \ref{p2} is then available.
-Let again $(M,\le)$ be a quasi-ordered structure; and $\vphi:M\to R_+$ be some $(\le)$-decreasing function.
+Suppose that we introduced such a couple $(\calc,\calh)$, referred to as a {\it conv-Cauchy structure}.
+Roughly speaking, the objective to be attained is the realization of (b04).
+To this end, the following conditions will be considered \bit \item[(b09)] $\calh$ is $(\le)$-regular: each ascending sequence in $M$ is $\calh$-Cauchy \item[(b10)] $(\calc,\calh)$ is (sequentially) $(\le)$-complete:\\ each ascending $\calh$-Cauchy sequence in $M$ is $\calc$-convergent \item[(b11)] $(\le)$ is $\calc$-selfclosed: the $\calc$-limit of each ascending $\calc$-convergent sequence in $M$ is an upper bound of it. \eit The following structural version of BB is then available.
+Let again $(M,\le)$ be a quasi-ordered structure; and $\vphi:M\to R$ be as in (b03).

 \bprop Suppose that the conv-Cauchy structure $(\calc,\calh)$ is such that (b09)-(b11) hold.
 Then, conclusion in BB is retainable. \eprop